AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 <box type="warning" seamless>

+**Caution**:
-You would need to provide at least one optional field for editing.
+* You would need to provide at least one optional field for editing.

-You would need to ensure the NRIC is valid and exists in the system.
+* You would need to ensure the NRIC is valid and exists in the system.

 </box>